erikaderstedt/tkassa/README.md

     - then, for each club member result, check if the member was pre-registered and if so calculate the fee, or, if not, check the event class and use those fees instead.
 - finally, present a list of each active club member and a sub-list of all billable events for the time period.

+The output is in tab-separated format and can be piped to a csv file, which can then be imported to Excel or similar.

 ## Pre-requisites

 You will need an API key for Eventor to run this tool.
 There is a specific key for each club, and you will need to use the one for your club.
 The API key can be obtained from Eventor support, but please check if someone in your club maybe already asked them for the key.